 In both phases, ONS will send a letter to all targeted households, explaining the nature of the study, together with the main Participant Information Sheet and a short summary of the study and will follow this up with one telephone call and/or text reminder following standard practice where contact numbers have been provided through participation in a previous survey or are available via the address list from which households are sampled.
 All households, including those sampled through databases of addresses, will receive a postcard reminder (in an envelope to ensure that the households study code remains private).
 Welsh translations will also be sent to households in Wales.
 The invite letter will direct participants to a website where some additional translations will be available.
-Only the short summary (in leaflet form) and the Participant Information Sheet for adults 16 years and older will be sent with the invitation letter (and not other Participant Information Sheets), since the point of contact from previous surveys is an adult or the household as a whole in Phase II and it will not be known whether there will be children or adolescents in the household.
+Only the short summary (in leaflet form) and the Participant Information Sheet for adults 16 years and older will be sent with the invitation letter (and not other Participant Information Sheets), since the point of contact from previous surveys is an adult or the household.
 This Participant Information Sheet includes relevant information for parents/carers about any children in the household.
 Additional age-appropriate information will be provided at home visits where appropriate.